Hydrospheredata/hydro-serving/docs/src/main/paradox/components/runtimes.md

 # Runtimes

 __Runtime__ is a Docker image with a predefined infrastructure.
-It implements a set of specific methods that are used as an endpoints to the model.
+It implements a set of specific methods that are used as endpoints to the model.
 It's responsible for running user-defined models.
 When you create a new application you also have to provide a corresponding runtime to each models' instances.